-As part of the investigation into your complaint, the Adjudicator’s Office will review what you have sent us and carry out any necessary enquiries.
+As part of our investigation, the Adjudicator’s Office will review what you have sent us and carry out any necessary enquiries.

 We will then:

-- make recommendations if the Adjudicator decides HM Revenue and Customs (HMRC) or the Valuation Office Agency (VOA) need to put things right
+- make recommendations if we decide HM Revenue and Customs (HMRC), the Valuation Office Agency (VOA) or the Home Office need to put things right

-- write to you (or your representative) and HMRC or the VOA with an explanation of the Adjudicator’s Office decision
+- write to you (or your representative) and HMRC, the VOA or the Home Office with an explanation of our decision

 How to ask for an independent review on the Adjudicator’s Office decision

-If you’re not happy with our decision, you can ask an MP to send your complaint to the Parliamentary and Health Service Ombudsman.
+If you are dissatisfied with our decision, you can ask an MP to send your review request or complaint to the Parliamentary and Health Service Ombudsman.

 You must provide the MP with:

-- your complaint and what you would like to happen
+- full details of why you are dissatisfied and what you would like to happen

-- any evidence to support your complaint (if you need any documents returning, you will need to request them within our 50-working day retention policy)
+- any evidence to support your view (if you need any documents returning, you will need to request them within our 50-working day retention policy)

 - your telephone number and preferred method of contact

 Make a complaint about the Adjudicator’s Office service